jonkracht/opus-two-serial-communication/README.md

 2. Within 5 seconds, hit any key to enter file transfer mode.
 3. Press `CTRL + A` followed by 'S' to send a file.
 4. Select 'xmodem'.
-5. Select the .bin configuration file you wish to upload to the controller.
+5. Select the configuration file (with a filetype '.bin') to be uploaded to the controller.
-6. Witchcraft
+6. Do Witchcraft

 #### Modify tremolo parameters

+Refer to Section XYZ in O2 manual.

 ---